vfarcic/devops24/manuscript/08-jenkins-cd.md

 git push
 ```

-All the requirements need to be downloaded to the `charts` directory before they are installed.
-We'll do that through `helm dependency update` command.
+All Helm dependencies need to be downloaded to the `charts` directory before they are installed.
+We'll do that through the `helm dependency update` command.

 ```bash
 helm dependency update helm
 ```

-The relevant parts of the output is as follows.
+The relevant par of the output is as follows.

 ```
 ...